Kilarin/simple_dialogs/README.md

 ## What still needs to be done?

 I don't think I have properly integrated intllib for translating.
 Any help on that would be greatly appreciated.

+Right now simple_dialogs gives very little feedback about poorly formated dialog strings.
+If you mess up the dialog, things just get dropped and you have to figure out for yourself why.
+Some kind of feedback to the player telling them what part of their dialog was flawed would be useful.

 The parser that simple_dialogs uses is rather primitive.
 It doesn't handle quotes, and it has no way to escape special characters.
 Now, in general, this doesn't matter.
 It's just a dialog processor, its pretty unlikely anyone will be stretching it to the point that these things matter.
 BUT, there is certainly room to improve it.